MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDLaunchUriProvider.md

 #### Parameters
 * `uri` The URI to launch.
-* `options` The web-friendly URI to launch in the event that the primary URI fails.
-This should be a http or https web address or a file.
+* `options` A set of options for launching the URI.
+The fallback URI is only one of the possible options that can be set.
 * `completionBlock` The code block to execute upon completion.